opendocsg/slw-judgments-backfill/2016_SGHC_271/report.md

 _Tort_ – _Negligence_ – _Special damages_ – _Medical expenses_

 [LawNet Editorial Note: The appeal to this decision in Civil Appeal No 26 of 2017 was allowed by the Court of Appeal on 17 January 2018.
-See [2018] SGCA 22.]
+See <span class="citation">[2018] SGCA 22</span>.]

 7 December 2016